 Top 9 Romantic Movies Like 'Everything Everything' Everyone Should Watch

-What Films Are Like Everything Everything?
+What Movies Are Like Everything Everything?

 There's something about featuring terminal illnesses in a romance that makes everything all the more memorable.
 It has been an age-old trope to make romantic flicks where at least one of the central characters is terminal or has an ailment of some sort.
 One such film that came out not long ago is Everything Everything.

 Featuring Amandla Stenberg and Nick Robinson, Everything Everything is the story of young love that fights against all odds.
 The plot follows Maddy, a young girl, who is ailing from a rare disease, which prohibits her from leaving the house.

 However, when a new boy, Ollie, moves in next door, she immediately gets attracted to him.
 Soon, the two begin talking and eventually fall for each other.
 But when Maddy's mother finds out about their relationship, all hell breaks loose.